 Constables in Pennsylvania are elected and serve a six-year term, they are Peace Officers by virtue of the office they hold, upon completing state certification and training, they may also serve as the Law Enforcement Arm of the Court.
 Constables primarily serve the District Courts but may also assist in serving the Common Pleas Court, when requested by the Sheriff.

 As Public Officials Constables are required to file an annual Statement of Financial Interests with the Pennsylvania State Ethics Commission .Each Constable may with approval of the President Judge, appoint Deputies to work under his authority.
 Each Deputy is given the same authority as the Constable himself, but serves at the pleasure of the elected Constable.

 Constable’s are considered to be the "Peoples Peace Officer" because of their Constitutional origin, and as elected officials they are independent of other governing bodies, this gives the Constable the freedom and authority to perform his duties according to statute, in the interest of justice.The duty of the Constable is to uphold the law fairly and firmly: to pursue and bring to justice those who break the law; to keep the peace; to protect, help and reassure the community: and to be seen to do all this with integrity, common sense and sound judgement.

-We must be compassionate, courteous and patient, acting without fear or favor or prejudice to the rights of others.
-We need to be professional, calm and restrained in the face of violence and apply only that force which is necessary to accomplish our lawful duty.
+Constables must be compassionate, courteous and patient, acting without fear or favor or prejudice to the rights of others.
+The position requires the need to be professional, calm and restrained in the face of violence and apply only that force which is necessary to accomplish our lawful duty.
 We must strive to reduce the fears of the public and, so far as we can, to reflect their priorities in the action we take.